DoctorLogicProduct/dltest/_pages/products/growth-accelerators/growth-accelerators.md

   component_css: hero
   class: hero-sample
   headline: "Accelerate Practice Growth"
   text: "For today’s medical practice, fast growth is the optimal goal but may seem in the stars.
 With the right winning formula you can grow as fast as you want.
-Our Growth Accelerators are a solid return on investment and when added to your marketing plan can help your medical practice reach new heights."
+Our Growth Accelerators are a solid return on investment and when added to your marketing plan, can help your medical practice reach new heights."
   btn:
   img: "/img/products/growth-accelerators/hero-img.svg"
   alt: "DoctorLogic Growth Accelerators"